Agentic Commerce, Decoded conference is headed to New York on the 4th June! 👉 Get your ticket 👈

 For more than a century, Mars Wrigley has been synonymous with innovation - from electrifying chocolate production in the 1920s to transforming global snacking culture.
 Today, Mars is once again redefining what it means to stay ahead of technological change — this time, through AI and Generative Retail Search.

-In partnership with Azoma, Mars Wrigley is pioneering how global brands can leverage Generative E-Commerce Optimization (GEO) to drive visibility, relevance, and sales in an era defined by AI-powered search engines and retail shopping assistants.
+In partnership with Azoma, Mars Wrigley is pioneering how global brands can leverage Generative Engine Optimization (GEO) to drive visibility, relevance, and sales in the era of Agentic Commerce, defined by AI-powered search engines and retail shopping assistants.

 The Challenge: Search Is Changing Faster Than Ever